oblivia-simplex/berbalang/doc/src/design_of_roper.md

 TODO: we should also perform post-mortem analyses of mixability, using the metric explained in the paper. get the average fitness of every specimen containing an *executed* copy of the allele.
 BUT consider this: an allele that solves the problem in one stroke is highly mixable by this definition.
 This isn't a bug with the definition, really, but it should affect how we think of it as "playing well with others".
 If we didn't make the changes we made to the way execution traces are committed, then this property would describe many of our crashing local optima traps.

+--- points to mention, all well-illustrated with graphs

+- circulation of alleles
+- correlation with return counts
+- alternating vs one-point crossover

 ## Register Pattern Matching (Argument Preparation for System Calls)

 The object of this task is to set a subset of registers to certain immediate or referenced values, such as we might wish to do if we were preparing to execute a particular system call.
 If our goal is to dispatch a call to `execve("/bin/sh", NULL, NULL)`, on the x86, for instance, we would want to have `EAX` set to `11`, the code for the `execve` system call, `EBX` set to some pointer to the string `"/bin/sh"`, `ECX` set to some pointer to `0`, and `EDX` set to `0`.
 One way of expressing this target is to treat it as a 4-dimensional surface in an n-dimensional space, where n is the total number of registers under observation.
 At a first approximation, we can express proximity to this register pattern as the *distance* between any point in that space and that surface.